timotheuslin/pciutils.efi/README.md

 1. `git-clone https://github.com/timotheuslin/pciutils.efi.git`
 2. Change-directory to folder **pciutils.efi** .
 3. (Optional) Edit `CODETREE` in `project.py` to specify where to place the downloaded source files of the UDK git repo or any other additional respos.
-4. To build the code, run `python project.py`. (iPug will then handle all the rest of the tedious works with the UDK code tree setup and the build process.)
+4. To build the code, run `python project.py setup` then `python project.py`. (iPug will then handle all the rest of the tedious works with the UDK code tree setup and the build process.)
 5. Browse to folder **Build/PciUtilsPkg** for the build results.
 6. Browse to folder **Build/Conf** for CONF_PATH setting files.
 7. Run `python project.py {clean, cleanall}` to clean (all) the intermediate files.